Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <br>

 ## Explore
-<p>The purpose of the explore section is to display one single article, mostly regarding general health advice that are easy to implement for most people.
-The sections also includes a "Back to top" link for an easy return to the top.</p>
+<p>The purpose of the explore section is to display one single article, mostly regarding general health advice that is easy to implement for most people.
+The sections also include a "Back to top" link for an easy return to the top.</p>

 <br>